dah33/explore_forward_forward/README.md

 ## Reference Implementation

-In [hinton_goodness.py](.\hinton_goodness.py) I implement Hinton's algorithm using Pytorch on the MNIST dataset using a simple MLP with two hidden layers of 500 rectified linear units, as presented in his paper.
+In [ff_hinton.py](.\ff_hinton.py) I implement Hinton's algorithm using PyTorch on the MNIST dataset using a simple MLP with two hidden layers of 500 rectified linear units, as presented in his paper.

 Hinton's proposed loss function (see equations (1) and (3) in the paper) for the output of layer $k$: